Sussan Ley: Political positions

 Ley is a member of the moderate faction of the Liberal Party, with ABC News stating that she had also been backed by the moderate faction in the leadership election where she was elected as a leader.
 Ley identifies as a feminist, and is a republican.
 In a 2022 interview, she stated "the times change, and no matter how relevant the monarchy might have been, no matter how elegant, it's definitely neither relevant or elegant to my children ... and that view is widespread."
 Ley voted for legalising same-sex marriage in 2017.

-In 2011, Ley publicly supported the admission of the state of Palestine to the United Nations and was reported to be a member of the cross-party Parliamentary Friends of Palestine group.
+In 2011, Ley publicly supported the admission of the State of Palestine to the United Nations and was reported to be a member of the cross-party Parliamentary Friends of Palestine group.
 In October 2022, Ley travelled to Israel, leading a delegation on a trip organised by AIJAC, to reaffirm the Coalition's commitment to West Jerusalem as the nation’s capital and observe the impact of the Abraham Accords.
 Ley said the accords and her visit had changed her view.
 In June 2024, Ley criticised Labor's decision not to expel Fatima Payman after Payman crossed the floor to express support for Palestine, at which time Payman accused Israel of committing genocide during Gaza war and using phrase "From the river to the sea, Palestine will be free".
 As opposition leader in August 2025, Ley stated she would reverse the Albanese government's decision to recognise a Palestinian state should she win office.

 In May 2018, Ley introduced a private member's bill to ban the live export of sheep.
 In 2023, Ley changed her position and stated her support for the sheep live export industry.
 In 2023, Ley supported the No vote in the 2023 Australian Indigenous Voice referendum.
 Ley has voiced support for Elon Musk and during Australia Day celebrations in 2025 was quoted as comparing the British colonisation of Australia to Musk's intended colonisation of Mars.
 In 2024, Ley said she was "disappointed" in Musk and backed the eSafety commissioner Julie Inman Grant, "I'm for X obeying the law, and I'm not for the actions and the statements of our eSafety commissioner being ignored."

+Ley delayed the release of the Coalition’s new migration policy following the Bondi Beach terrorist attack in December 2025.
+She cited concerns about fraying social cohesion and the risk that a fresh debate on migration levels would be inflammatory during an extremely sensitive time.
+Instead of pursuing the migration debate, Ley shifted the Coalition's focus to national security and counter-terrorism, calling for the immediate formation of an antisemitism and counter-terrorism taskforce.
+Ley has previously argued that the current permanent migration intake of 180,000–185,000 is too high and should be reduced to approximately 140,000.